Type 1 Diabetes: Symptoms, Causes, Risk Factors & Treatment

 3. Healthy eating habits

-Working with a registered dietitian can provide valuable guidance in creating a balanced meal plan.
+Working with a registered dietitian can provide valuable guidance in creating a balanced meal plan and help in diabetes treatment.
 Consistently making nutritious food choices helps control blood sugar levels and maintain overall health.

 4. Physical activity